 Generally a team of 6-12 people participate in a strategic planning process.
 Members of the planning team should include leadership and staff of a CHB.
 Other possible participants could include health and human services representatives, information technology specialists, and others with relevant expertise and with knowledge about the functioning of the organization.
 A strategic planning process may also engage a broader group of stakeholders to review and comment on the plan as it is developed.

-Staff from the MDH Office of Performance Improvement have been trained and are available to facilitate the strategic vision and goals section of the planning process for CHBs and tribal public health departments.
+Staff from the MDH Public Health Practice Section have been trained and are available to facilitate the strategic vision and goals section of the planning process for CHBs and tribal public health departments.
 Support to prepare for the facilitated session and to complete the plan will also be provided.
 This process can also be facilitated internally or by other consultants.

 A strategic planning process overview, tools, templates, and other supporting materials are available online.
 All guidance has been designed to help CHBs meet the national public health standards develop by PHAB.